Murder of Elizabeth Roberts: Perpetrator

 On August 13, 1977, 4 days after Roberts' murder, David Roth was arrested after police received a call about a different man waving a rifle in a park outside Gold Bar.
-On the way to the scene, officer Fred Vanderpool stopped Roth for a traffic violation on US route 2, whose Chevy Nova smelled of cannabis.
-The contents of the Chevy Nova contained clips with 59 rounds, several bags of cannabis, a bundle of peacock feathers, and a loaded .22 caliber Marlin rifle.
+On the way to the scene, officer Fred Vanderpool stopped Roth for a traffic violation on US route 2, and realized that Roth's Chevy Nova smelled of cannabis.
+The contents of the Chevy Nova included clips with 59 rounds, several bags of cannabis, a bundle of peacock feathers, and a loaded .22 caliber Marlin rifle.
 Roth was arrested briefly on a weapons charge and then released on August 15, 1977.
-Roberts' body had not yet been connected to Roth by this time.
+Roberts' body had not yet been connected to Roth at this time.

 On August 15, 1977, Roth confided in a friend that he had killed a hitchhiker.
-The friend then called the police on August 29, 1977, who began to build a case against Roth.
+The friend called the police on August 29, 1977, and the police began to build a case against Roth.
 Roth was arrested at a Port Orchard apartment on January 18, 1979.
 He was tried and found guilty of first-degree murder on November 9, 1979, and sentenced to 26 years in prison.
 Roth was released in 2005, after serving his full sentence.

 Roth returned to Everett, and in 2008, cold case investigators asked for his help in identifying the girl he had killed in 1977.
-Roth agreed to assist the investigation but continued to assert that he had not asked her name, which was standard practice about hitchhikers.
+Roth agreed to assist the investigation but continued to assert that he had not asked her name, which was standard practice for hitchhikers.
 Roth expressed regret over her death, quoted as saying, "I've always wondered how to alleviate someone's sorrow.
 I don't know what you can actually say to someone who you've killed their loved one [...]
 I think I would try to convince them I'm no longer the person that did that and I've learned to value life."
 He also expressed his wish to atone properly to her family.
 Roth died of cancer on August 9, 2015, 5 years before Roberts was identified.

 Roth was the younger brother of convicted murderer Randy Roth, who killed his fourth wife in 1991 and is also suspected of killing his second wife in 1981.